 - Do not drop at stations frequently by leaving your luggage in the compartment.
 It can easily be stolen.

-- Do not accept any food items by the strangers or by co-passengers.
+- Do not accept any food items by strangers or by co-passengers.
 It might not be safe.

-- Be alert if they are insisting you to consume.
-Reply them in a strict tone and manner.
+- Be alert if they are insisting you consume.
+Reply to them in a strict tone and manner.

 - Any food items can be poisoned.
 Do not consume any food sold at station premises or by any authorized vendors.